 - Centre for Exercise, Nutrition and Health Sciences

-Staff in the Centre for Exercise, Nutrition and Health Sciences conduct research that focuses on physical activity and nutrition, and their associations with health across the lifespan.
-The primary areas of focus include biomedical, psychosocial, and socio-environmental aspects of physical activity, sedentary behaviour and nutrition.
+Staff in the Centre for Exercise, Nutrition and Health Sciences conduct research focusing on physical activity and nutrition, and their associations with health across the lifespan.
+The primary areas of focus include biomedical, psychosocial and socio-environmental aspects of physical activity, sedentary behaviour and nutrition.

-The Centre is a focus for research and training in child welfare, family policy, social work and young people's relationships.
+The centre is a hub for research and training in child welfare, family policy, social work and young people's relationships.
 Our members have backgrounds in social policy, social work, psychology and sociology.
 We have strong national and international links with child welfare academics, policy makers, practitioners and service users.

 The centre is a leading site for the study of gender-based violence.
-Members have a long history of researching violence against women and gender-based violence in different contexts, including theoretical and empirical studies and evaluations of policy and practice nationally, internationally and at a local level.
+Members have a long history of researching violence against women and gender-based violence in different contexts, including theoretical and empirical studies and evaluations of policy and practice locally, nationally and internationally.
 Our research covers victims/survivors, perpetrators, children, agency approaches and international comparisons using a gendered analysis.

 - Centre for Research in Health and Social Care

-Centre is a focus of both applied and theoretical research relating to key health issues at national and international level.
-We currently have around thirty members including staff and postgraduate students working in a range of research areas including: inter-professional and interagency work, evidence-based care, health inequality, mental health and health issues relating to ageing, children and gender.
+This centre is a focus of both applied and theoretical research around key health issues at national and international level.
+We currently have around 30 members including staff and postgraduate students who work across a wide spectrum of research areas: inter-professional and inter-agency work, evidence-based care, health inequality, mental health and health issues relating to ageing, children and gender.

 - Centre for the Study of Poverty and Social Justice (including the Townsend Centre for International Poverty Research)